-In the Department of Health Policy, Dr. Rose will focus on the study of long-term clinical outcomes.
+In the Department of Population Health Science & Policy, Dr. Rose focuses on the study of long-term clinical outcomes.
 His work will be instrumental to translational research and clinical practices across the institution, which will enhance the Department's reputation as a state-of-the-art clinical research and outcomes center.
 At Mount Sinai Heart, Dr. Rose will concentrate on research that shapes patient care with an emphasis on clinical devices.
 Mount Sinai Heart continues to expand by capitalizing on innovative technologies that revolutionize the way medicine is practiced, and Dr. Rose's contributions in this area will help solidify Mount Sinai Heart as a leading research and clinical center for all cardiovascular conditions.

 Dr. Rose is best known for making history in 1984 when he performed the first successful pediatric heart transplant.
 Since that landmark achievement, Dr. Rose has continued to study and improve cardiac surgical care in children and adults.
 His research has focused on the management of end-stage heart disease using artificial circulatory support "Mount Sinai has a long tradition of clinical excellence and has been a leader in translational research," says Dr. Rose.
 "I am delighted to join the Mount Sinai team."
 Dr. Rose also organized and led the National Institutes of Health (NIH)-funded Randomized Evaluation of Mechanical Assistance for the Treatment of Congestive Heart Failure (REMATCH) trial, which, in results published in 2001, conclusively demonstrated for the first time that long-term use of mechanical circulatory support devices prolongs and enhances life in non-transplantable, end-stage heart disease patients.